friedforfun/envirohome_simulator/README.md

 `$ docker-compose build`

 To run this project:
-1. From project root directory run -
+1. From project root directory run (Full app) -
 `$ docker-compose up -d`

+Optional (Only db and web): `$ docker-compose up -d --no-deps db && docker-compose up -d --no-deps web`

 2. In browser navigate to:
 __[http://localhost:5000/](http://localhost:5000/)__ or __[http://127.0.0.1:5000/](http://127.0.0.1:5000/)__

-### Requirements:
+### Backend Requirements:
 Docker and docker-compose must be installed

 1. __[Install docker](https://docs.docker.com/install/)__ - navigate to your Operating System and follow instructions